citcheese/ODBParser/README.md

 What is this?
 -------------
-Wrote this as wanted to create one-stop OSINT tool for searching, parsing and analyzing open databases in order to identify leakages of PII on third-party servers .
+Wrote this as wanted to create one-stop OSINT tool for searching, parsing and analyzing open databases in order to identify leakages of PII on third-party servers.
 Other tools seem to either only search for open databases or dump them once you've identified them and then will grab data indiscriminately.
 Grew from function or two into what's in this repo, so code isn't as clean and pretty as it could be.

 Features
 -------------